boardpack/pydantic-i18n/docs/en/docs/index.md

 Information about translations preparation you can find on the [Babel docs pages](http://babel.pocoo.org/en/latest/cmdline.html){:target="_blank"} and e.g. from [this article](https://phrase.com/blog/posts/i18n-advantages-babel-python/#Message_Extraction){:target="_blank"}.
+If you need to use another domain, you can pass the `domain` argument to the loader constructor.

 Here is an example of the `BabelLoader` usage: